-Proper clothing is as essential to safety as the proper selection and use of tools.
+- Proper clothing is as essential to safety as the proper selection and use of tools.
 Wear clothes and gloves that are appropriate for the work and weather conditions.
-Loose clothing is dangerous around power tools.

-Workers shall wear work boots or thick-soled shoes at all times when on a construction site.
-Any worker wearing sandals or other types of inappropriate footwear shall not be permitted to remain at a construction site.

-Hard hats are to be worn while doing demolition work, during the framing phase of construction, or when required by a supervisor, and are to be made available to workers on each job site at all times.

-Protective glasses will be available for every construction worker.
-A worker must wear protective glasses any time he or she is operating a power tool or when instructed by a supervisor.

-Each worker must wear a dust mask when installing insulation, sanding or when instructed by a supervisor.

-Ear plugs must be worn when using a power tool for a prolonged period of time or when instructed by a supervisor.
-Ear plugs are to be made available to workers on each job site at all times.
+Loose clothing is dangerous around power tools. - Workers shall wear work boots and thick-soled shoes at all times when on a construction site.
+Any worker wearing sandals or other types of inappropriate footwear shall not be permitted to remain at a construction site. - Hard hats are to be worn while doing demolition work or when required by a supervisor. - Protective glasses will be available for every construction worker.
+A worker must wear protective glasses any time he or she is operating a power tool or when instructed by a supervisor. - Each worker must wear a dust mask when installing insulation, sanding or when instructed by a supervisor. - Earplugs must be worn when using a power tool for a prolonged period of time or when instructed by a supervisor.